c0ntradicti0n/distinctiopus/explanation/HowItWorks.md

  2. Contasts between these similar pairs are in place, if there is an antonym pair appears in both or a negation appears in one of them.

- The solution in the programm is, that each sentence has a logical formula like `a ∧ b ∧ ¬c ∧ d`. for each of these letters there is
+ The solution in the programm is, that each sentence has a logical formula like `a ∧ b ∧ ¬c ∧ d`. for each of these letters there is a dictionary, for what the variables stand here.
+This formula then is fitted to another formula, and not fitting names are renamend.
+If a antonym pair is present in both, a negation is inserted in to one.
+After all, a contradiction is derived from this with the help of [`pyprover`](https://github.com/evhub/pyprover).

 The following contradictions are found in the two sentences:

 ![Image](contradiction.svg)